 The normal summer weather pattern for central Montana can best be understood by looking at the larger weather pattern for the entire western United States.
 The Bermuda High located in the Caribbean and Gulf of Mexico makes its way across Texas and New Mexico by July and cuts off a supply of low-level moisture from the Gulf of Mexico to the plains of North America.
 This allows general thunderstorm activity to decrease across central Montana as the low level moisture diminishes.
-As the lower atmosphere to dries there is a corresponding lowering of humidity values.
-Timed with the development of a high-pressure system that sets up across Montana subsidence within the high-pressure system dries the atmosphere.
+This allows the lower atmosphere to dry with a corresponding lowering of humidity values.
+This is timed with the development of a high-pressure system that sets up across Montana with subsidence within the high-pressure system that dries the atmosphere.
 This subsidence does two things; it brings very warm temperatures (95-110) to the area and it significantly lowers the relative humidity values.
-During these periods overnight humidity recovery becomes poor allowing the drying of fuels of all size classes (1 hour, 10 hour, 100 hour, and 1000 hour fuels) to continue through the night time hours.
-The 1-100 hour fuels will show evidence of drying within 3-5 days.
-The 1000 hours fuels will take significantly longer to dry, usually in the 3-5 week range.
+During this time overnight humidity recovery becomes poor allowing the drying of fuels of all size classes (1 hour, 10 hour, 100 hour, and 1000 hour plus time lag fuels).
+The 1-100 hours time lag fuels will show evidence of drying within 3-5 days.
+The 1000 hours fuels will take significantly longer to dry, usually in the 3-5 weeks range.

 The typical fire season in central Montana is from early spring into the fall or early winter or from March through November.
 Spring, before green-up, can be a time of large fire growth as dry residual winter cured fuels combined with gusty winds pose a threat of large fires.
 Moisture in the spring provides for fuel growth and is a time for prescribed fire activity.
 As the season turns to summer, the amount of moisture from thunderstorms taper off while grasses and shrubs begin to lose their live fuel moisture, down fuels begin to dry, and fire conditions normally peak by late August.
-As autumn approaches, temperatures generally begin to cool and killing frost begins to affect fuels.
+As autumn approaches, conditions generally begin to cool and killing frost begins to affect fuels.
 Dry cold frontal passages become common and can promote conditions of extreme fire behavior especially when accompanied by very strong winds.
-Late fall conditions of late October and November mark the transition into winter, but again, dry cold frontal passages at this time of year and the lack of snow pack can lead to conditions of rapid fire growth and high intensity fire behavior during wind events.
+Late fall conditions in late October and November mark the transition into winter, but again, dry cold frontal passages at this time of year and the lack of snow pack can lead to conditions of rapid fire growth and high intensity fire behavior during wind events.